open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 ```

 By now you have heard and read enough about how traces are made up of Spans.
-You have probably also written some instrumentation code using the SDK's functions and types available to create them, but what you probably didn't know, is that within the collector's API, that there are a other types of "spans" involved in creating a trace.
+You have probably also written some instrumentation code using the SDK's functions and types available to create them, but what you probably didn't know, is that within the Collector's API, that there are a other types of "spans" involved in creating a trace.

 You will start with a type called `pdata.ResourceSpans` which represents the resource and all the operations that it either originated or received while participating in a trace.
-You can find it's definition within the [/model/internal/data/protogen/trace/v1/trace.pb.go](https://github.com/open-telemetry/opentelemetry-collector/blob/main/model/internal/data/protogen/trace/v1/trace.pb.go).
+You can find it's definition within the [/model/internal/data/protogen/trace/v1/trace.pb.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.49.0/pdata/internal/data/protogen/trace/v1/trace.pb.go).

 `pdata.Traces` has a method named `ResourceSpans()` which returns an instance of a helper type called `pdata.ResourceSpansSlice`.
 The `pdata.ResourceSpansSlice` type has methods to help you handle the array of `pdata.ResourceSpans` that will contain as many items as the number of `Resource` entities participating in the request represented by the trace.